GILLES T. LACOMBE IN RANDOM ORDER BY J.A. HARDRING

 He is currently studying a project to re-member the Tuileries gardens and wishes to launch a subscription to give a decent burial to Liberty Enlightening the World.

-For the last fifteen years, he has dedicated himself to sculpture.
+For the last 30 years, he has dedicated himself to sculpture.
 He works with wood, ivory, marble, cast iron, bronze, paper and iron.

 GILLES T. LACOMBE BY Y. COTHOUÏT